Quique Álvarez

-Enrique "Quique" Álvarez Sanjuán ([ˈkike ˈalβaɾeθ]; born 20 July 1975) is a Spanish retired footballer who played as a central defender.
+Enrique "Quique" Álvarez Sanjuán ([ˈkike ˈalβaɾeθ]; born 20 July 1975) is a Spanish retired footballer who played as a central defender, currently manager of Girona FC B.

 In a 16-year professional career he appeared in 370 games, 201 in La Liga.
 Having started his career at Barcelona, where he had no impact for its first team – one match – he would be an important member of Villarreal's top-flight consolidation, representing the club for seven years.

 Playing career

 Álvarez was born in Vigo, Galicia.
 Grown through the ranks of FC Barcelona, he played only one La Liga game for the Catalans in the 1995–96 season, then spent one loan stint with CD Logroñés before being released, after which he joined Barça neighbours UE Lleida (both teams were in the Segunda División).

 Álvarez made a name for himself during his spell at Villarreal CF, where he was team captain when a starter.
 Having made 250 competitive appearances – second-most for the club behind Argentine Rodolfo Arruabarrena– his role would diminish in the 2006–07 campaign however, as Villarreal finished fifth (only 15 matches).

 In July 2007, Álvarez joined Recreativo de Huelva, where his season would be constantly bothered by injuries.
 In one of his few league appearances, on 1 March 2008, he was sent off for a dangerous challenge on Real Madrid's Arjen Robben after just six minutes on the pitch (the former was brought on in the 64'), during a 2–3 home loss.
 In 2008–09 he only took part in one league game for already doomed Recre, a 2–1 defeat at Sporting de Gijón in the last round, and was subsequently released.